 One more point, everything that follows assumes a flat, level surface.
 Maybe with nice hedges on the sides and a chasm at one end just to make it dangerous and exciting.

-We begin by examining the one thing everyone agrees with, that is, how an upright bicycle works.
-At a standstill, rotate the front wheel 90 degrees.
-Push the front end rolling it forward.
+We begin by looking at one thing everyone agrees with, how a fully upright bicycle works.
+First, rotate the front wheel 90 degrees.
+Next, push the front end rolling it forward.
 If all goes according to plan the front end turns in a circle and the back wheel rotates in place as a pivot point.
+(As in animation below)

 Next, try this maneuver with the front wheel rotated 45 degrees.
 Roll it, the front wheel turns in a circle as before, the rear wheel trails behind in a smaller circle like a pimple-faced kid brother you just can’t shake.
 The rear wheel in this case is like a moving pivot point, a trailing pivot, a circling pivot, a pivot of the… you get the idea.
 The bicycle is turning by tracking.
 (Unless you’ve been holding it off the ground in which case it’s turning by toting.
 When bikes travel off the ground a whole different set of principles apply.
 Such as, if you don’t look down you won’t fall.
 This works in cartoons, anyway.)

 Back to cases.
-Imagine two wheels as before, the front wheel at 45 degrees, the back wheel straight.
-Only this time there's no frame connecting them, just two wheels.
+Imagine removing the frame of the bike above left so there is just two wheels.
 Imagine each wheel rolling forward.
 What happens?
 Both travel straight, the front travels off at 45 degrees and the rear straight ahead, never to see each other again.
 Unless they meet on the other side of the world, which seems unlikely.
 Neither wheel turns.
+Compare a bike with a frame to two wheels without a frame below:

 The frame does more than keep your butt from scraping the pavement, an altogether desireable thing, it makes a bike track.
 Even though they all travel on wheels, a unicycle is different than a bicycle which is different than a four-wheeled automobile with a trailer.
 If you’ve ever tried to back a boat into the water for launching you know what I mean.
 Comparing the differences is not like apples to oranges, more like an apple to a bunch of grapes.